Doramuh/Doramuh/README.md

-HKCC Student who knows little C++, java, python and html

-Currently learning data structure
+Polytechnic University student who knows general coding stuff

 Also knows minecraft command if this interest you :>